 Twenty years ago, along with being excited about a fancy new driver’s license, I didn’t give a fig about a managing a mindset.
-Perhaps that is why I was emotionally broken two years later in the military.
+Perhaps that’s why I was emotionally broken two years into the military.
 I didn’t have the tools to lessen the impact of military rigors.

 Like having a healthy body that resists disease and decay, a healthy mind can resist the emotional crests and crashes.